Webhook and Email Connectors

 You can configure a connector in the Alert Logic console to send notifications to any public-facing HTTP endpoint.
 Connectors allow you to send security data directly to a third-party application in near real time.
 When you set up a notification and subscribe a webhook or email connector, the connector sends the event to the target URL (as an HTTP POST request) or email address you configured and can send a message or generate an IT service management (ITSM) ticket automatically.

 Connectors to your third-party applications increase efficiency by enabling you to automate your workflows.
-Faster awareness of security events can decrease response teams and improve your security posture.
+Faster awareness of security events can decrease response times and improve your security posture.

 Access the Connectors feature